 I’d been looking forward to a wider variety of interactive activities at this heritage village, and was disappointed when I didn’t see anything close.
 The Tour Guide was not with us during the whole time at the Heritage Village.

 The ending of the city tour

 It was 1.30pm by the time we left the Heritage Village.
 By then, the coach was beginning to send people back to their hotels.
 Since we were first to be picked up, naturally we’ll be last to be dropped off, though I understand that this all boils down to the location of our accommodation.
 By then, all of us were lethargic, hungry and quiet, as we had started the day at 8+am and had not stopped for any snacks (unless you count sampling 1-3 tiny dates at the market as snacks).

 My expat friend requested to have us alight at a mall so we can finally have lunch.
 It was already past 2pm.

 Because there were no entrance fees for any of the places above, the half-day city tour by Emirates Tours & Safari provided little value to customers other than the convenience of transport.
 As one of us is an expat working in UAE, had we known the city tour was of such subpar standard, we would have done the activities on our own!
 Emirates Tours & Safari could have organized this tour much better, Hopefully, I’m not sounding too self-entitled here, but the kids in the group tour were grumpy from hunger and boredom, while the adults struggled to stay interested in the activities (trust me, I try my best to find the interesting cultural aspects of a country).
 I wish Emirates Tours would have been more thoughtful in making necessary arrangements.

 Emirates Tours & Safari was the same company that provided our Desert Safari tour the next day.
 The experience turned out the opposite – it was a really great tour!
-I’ll feature the desert safari tour on my blog here next time, watch out for it!
+View my feature here!

 Visited: Nov 2016